 PAD is a narrowing of the peripheral arteries, most common in the arteries of the pelvis and legs.
 PAD is similar to coronary artery disease (CAD) and carotid artery disease.
 Narrowed and blocked arteries in various critical regions of the body cause all three of these conditions.
-Hardened arteries (or atherosclerosis) in the coronary artery region, restricts the blood supply to the heart muscle.
+Hardened arteries (or atherosclerosis) in the coronary artery region, restrict the blood supply to the heart muscle.
 Carotid artery disease refers to atherosclerosis in the arteries that supply blood to the brain.

 - Many people mistake the symptoms of PAD for something else.